tarantool/doc/doc/dev_guide/internals/box_protocol.rst

 Connectors and clients do not need to send replication packets.
 See :ref:`Binary protocol -- replication <box_protocol-replication>`.

-Next two IProto messages are used in the replication connections between Tarantool nodes in :ref:`synchronous replication <repl_sync>`.
+The next two IProto messages are used in replication connections between Tarantool nodes in :ref:`synchronous replication <repl_sync>`.
 The messages are not supposed to be used by any client applications in their regular connections.